chaossocial/about/blocked_instances.md

 =======

 This is a list of Mastodon/GNU Social instances blocked by [chaos.social](https://chaos.social).
-If you think an instance has been unfairly blocked, please contact the administrators [@ordnung](https://chaos.social/@ordnung).
+If you think an instance has been unfairly blocked, please contact the administrators [@ordnung](https://chaos.social/@ordnung) or via email at contact@.

-The purpose of this list is to be transparent towards our users, and to collaborate with other admins on identifying those instances that violate the Code of Conduct, or those that tend to contain bad actors, and who boost unwanted content into other instances.
+The purpose of this list is purely descriptive and informative, to document blocked instances for users of chaos.social.
+It is very much **not** intended as a block list, recommendation or template for other instances.

 Instances that don't exist anymore are removed periodically.

 Blocked instances
 -------